gangverk/sling-hugo/content/post/restaurant-budget.md

 Using software is one of the best ways to keep your restaurant budget under control while at the same time working to increase your profits.
 One of the biggest costs in your budget will likely be wages.
 Apps like Sling can help with that.

-<span style="font-size: 1rem;">Using Sling serves two primary purposes.
+<span style="font-size: 1rem;">Using <a href="http://getsling.com/">Sling</a> serves two primary purposes.
 First, it helps make scheduling easier.
 Scheduling employees can be one of the most difficult parts of running a restaurant.
 It’s extremely time-consuming and can distract you from more important issues that directly affect your employees and customers.
 In addition, scheduling can be incredibly complex.
 Even scheduling just five employees can be like trying to wrangle twenty kittens.
 Employee A can’t work nights because of family commitments.
 Employee B can’t work before noon because he attends classes in the morning.
 Employee C can work anytime but she has the next few days off to take her mother to the doctor.
 And that’s just three employees.
 Imagine scheduling with ten, twenty, or even fifty employees.
 Creating a schedule can quickly become a convoluted nightmare.</span>

 <span style="font-size: 1rem;">Thankfully, Sling helps make those parts of the process easier by allowing you to schedule faster using tools like copy and paste, recurring shifts, and color-coded employees.
 Sling even assists you by notifying you if you’ve overlapped shifts, double-booked someone, or forgot to give them the time off you approved.</span>